tiagoasazevedo/tiagoasazevedo/README.md

 ## Goals ##
 * Connect with other developers
 * Learn and grow my skills
-* Change career path so I can grow personally and challenge myself
+* Change my career path so I can grow personally and challenge myself
+* Fully achive my potential